A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Resources of Bundle Recommendation Research

-\textbf{Movie. }A movie list is a set of movies.
-One notable dataset in this domain is the MovieLens\footnote{https://movielens.org/}, collected rating data sets from the MovieLens web site by GroupLens research group.
-Since there are only interactions with individual movies in the dataset, bundle recommendation systems usually package movies into lists and then recommend lists to users \cite{xie2010breaking, BundleMCR, kabutoya2013probabilistic}.
-Another dataset is Douban, crawled from an online social platform Douban by \cite{GANCF}, which enables users to select their interested movies or user generated movie watching lists.
-MX Player, one of the largest streaming platforms in India, organizes and exposes video via lists.
-There are many studies \cite{CAPLE, MULTIPLE} that constructed their own datasets from the MX Player platform to conduct experiments.
+\textbf{Movie.} A movie list is a set of movies.
+One notable dataset in this domain is the MovieLens, collected rating data sets from the MovieLens web site by GroupLens research group.
+Since there are only interactions with individual movies in the dataset, bundle recommendation studies usually package movies into lists and then recommend lists to users \cite{xie2010breaking, BundleMCR, kabutoya2013probabilistic}.
+Another dataset is Douban, crawled from an online social platform Douban by \cite{GANCF}, which enables users to select interested movies or user generated movie watching lists.
+MX Player, one of the largest streaming platforms in India, organizes and exposes video via lists that include names and contents.
+Several studies \cite{CAPLE, MULTIPLE} have constructed their own datasets from MX Player to conduct experiments.

-\textbf{Outfit. }An outfit is a set of well-matched fashion items, a form of bundle.
-The iFashion dataset constructed by \cite{POG} serves as a common dataset used in bundle recommendation \cite{CrossCBR, DGMAE, EBRec, MultiCBR, CoHEAT, GPCL}.
-Another one, Clothing is a public bundle dataset constructed from the Amazon e-commerce dataset \cite{sun2022revisiting}, where bundles are a combination of several clothes based on user intents.
-Similarly, Polyvore dataset is collected by \cite{han2017learning} from Ployvore website containing outfits and items (each item contains a pair - product image and a corresponding text description).
-Taobao dataset, utilized in \cite{BGN}, is collected from an online bundle list recommendation service of a commercial e-business, Taobao.
-The bundles in the Taobao dataset are predefined manually by the sellers.
+\textbf{Outfit.} An outfit is a set of well-matched fashion items, a form of bundle.
+The widely used iFashion dataset \cite{POG} provides category, image, and title information, and has served as a benchmark in numerous bundle recommendation studies \cite{CrossCBR, DGMAE, EBRec, MultiCBR, CoHEAT, GPCL}.
+The Clothing dataset \cite{sun2022revisiting}, derived from Amazon, is a public bundle dataset in which each bundle consists of several clothes annotated with intents, categories, and titles.
+The Polyvore dataset \cite{han2017learning}, collected from the Polyvore website, contains outfits and items with product images, tags, and textual descriptions.
+The Taobao dataset \cite{BGN}, collected from an online bundle list recommendation service of the e-commerce platform Taobao, contains bundles manually predefined by the sellers.